Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**

-The fake clues are generally effective in misdirecting to the other answer choices, though one has a minor inaccuracy:
-- Fake clue #1 ('A gritty crime drama centered on a police detective's relentless pursuit of a serial killer in Baltimore.') successfully points to 'The Wire' with 'gritty crime drama' and 'Baltimore'.
-However, the mention of a 'serial killer' is inaccurate for 'The Wire', which focuses on the drug trade, institutional failures, and systemic issues, not a serial killer plotline.
-Despite this minor inaccuracy, it still effectively misdirects away from 'Breaking Bad' and towards 'The Wire's' genre and setting.
-- Fake clue #2 ('Explores the dark underbelly of a motorcycle club's illegal activities, focusing on family loyalty and betrayal.') is perfectly crafted and unequivocally points to 'Sons of Anarchy', serving its misdirection purpose flawlessly.
+**Excellent - Outstanding**

+The fake clues are perfectly crafted for misdirection.
+Fake clue #1 ('Focuses on the intricate drug trade and law enforcement in Baltimore, exploring systemic urban decay') is an unmistakable and precise description of 'The Wire'.
+Fake clue #2 ('A financial advisor relocates his family to the Ozarks, laundering money for a ruthless drug cartel') is a precise summary of 'Ozark'.
+Both clues clearly point to the wrong answer choices and provide no information related to 'Breaking Bad', making them highly effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices